 The law differentiates three client categories:

 - Professional clients

-When providing investment advice, the bank has to assess the client’s:
+With regard to investment advice, the bank must assess its client’s:

 - knowledge of and experience with financial instruments,

 - investment goals.